Ask Soundly

 Can you use your FSA and HSA for Costco hearing aids?

-If you've purchased hearing aids at Costco in the past, you might remember Costco's white-labeled product called Kirkland 10.0.
+If you've purchased hearing aids at Costco in the past, you might remember Costco's white-labeled product under the Kirkland brand.

 That hearing aid was made by a hearing aid manufacturer named Sonova (also the maker of Phonak hearing aids).
 The partnership between Sonova and Costco ended in 2022 and effectively discontinued the Costco Kirkland Signature hearing aid (at least for now).
 We'll keep this guide updated as things change.